Part Two – Growing from our Roots with Tāḍāsana

 Learn to use the inner eye to feel how we are being moved and the role of the breath as the mover of the body whist maintaining the feeling of samasthiti or stillness in the mind.

-Whichever you choose as your intention or aim let it be towards the spirit of the Yoga Sūtra chapter 1 verse 2.
+Whichever you choose as your intention or aim let it be towards the spirit of the Yoga Sūtra Chapter One verse 2.

-“Yoga is the containment of the psyche’s activities“
+“Yoga is the containment of movement in the psyche.“

 In the next article we will explore uttānāsana or standing forward bend, a natural progression from tāḍāsana.